SpektraSystems/Check-Point-Labs/README.md

 # Introduction

-This is a supplement guide to getting started on accessing the hands-on **Check Point Certification CCSA/CCSE** labs, using CloudLabs AI platform from Spektra Systems.
+This is a supplement guide to getting started on **Accessing the hands-on Check Point Certification CCSA/CCSE** labs, using CloudLabs AI platform from Spektra Systems.